UpCloudLtd/upcloud-whmcs-module/README.md

 This is a module for adding UpCloud integration onto the WHMCS web hosting platform.

-**NOTE:** this module is an experimental one and not officially supported by UpCloud.
-If you notice anything not working as it should please open a new github -issue.
-Newest module is available at:
+**NOTE:** this modulehas been archived and it is not officially supported by UpCloud.

 https://github.com/UpCloudLtd/upcloud-whmcs-module/blob/master/upcloud-1.1.12.zip